Introducing Slack Connect: the future of business communication

 Get started with Slack Connect

-Slack Connect is available for all paid subscriptions.
-If you’re already a customer but new to Slack Connect, feel free to get in touch or learn more on how to get started.
-If you want to see how others are using Slack to work with their external partners, take a look at a few of our recent customer stories.
+Slack Connect is available for all paid plans.
+If you’re already a customer but new to Slack Connect, feel free to reach out or learn more on how to get started.
+If you want to see how others are using Slack to work with their external partners, check out a few of our recent customer stories.

-*Slack Enterprise Key Management will be available for Slack Connect later this summer.
+*Slack Enterprise Key Management, an add-on feature to Enterprise Grid, will be available for Slack Connect later this summer.

-This information is for informational purposes only, and is not a binding commitment.
-Please do not rely on this information in making your purchasing decisions because ultimately, the development, release and timing of any products, features or functionality remains at the sole discretion of Slack and is subject to change.
+This information is for informational purposes only, and not as a binding commitment.
+Please do not rely on this information in making your purchasing decisions because ultimately, the development, release, and timing of any products, features or functionality remains at the sole discretion of Slack, and is subject to change.